nathanlane/nathanlane.github.io/src/content/post/ffasthackforbigdata.md

 #### A simple alternative to write.table():

-Below I take a data.table object I was manipulating (perhaps in a loop), convert it into an "ff dataframe" (ffdf), which I can then save using <code>ff</code>'s speedy .csv file writing function.
+Below I take a data.table object I was manipulating (perhaps in a loop), convert it into an "ff dataframe" (ffdf), which I can then save using <code>ff</code>'s speedy.csv file writing function.

 {% highlight R %}
 library(magrittr) # For use of piping %>%.